-Other expenses Item Section 32-5 does not stop you deducting a loss or outgoing for But the exception does not apply if 5.2 providing entertainment free to members of the public who are sick, disabled, poor or otherwise disadvantaged.
+Other expenses Item Section 32-5 does not stop you deducting a loss or outgoing for But the exception does not apply if food or drink.
+5.2 providing entertainment free to members of the public who are sick, disabled, poor or otherwise disadvantaged.